Tuesday, May 17, 2011

 First, let me say that Beringer has always had really good service and our host, Ed, was one of the best ever.
 Courteous, informative, knowledgeable, and friendly, he was the epitome of the ideal wine host.
 Some wineries seem to forget how important this is, but not Beringer.

-At the end we shared a sip of the sweet dessert wine, a 2006 Nightingale, which was very pleasant at only $40 a bottle.
+At the end we shared a sip of the sweet dessert wine, a Beringer 2006 Nightingale, which was very pleasant at only $40 a bottle.
 It is made with Semillon and Sauvignon Blanc.
-While we were waiting for our wine orders to be filled, we were offered a glass of their 1987 Port (style) Cabernet Sauvignon ($60) from their wine library.
+While we were waiting for our wine orders to be filled, we were offered a glass of their Beringer 1987 Port (style) Cabernet Sauvignon ($60) from their wine library.
 I think this is the best California port style wine I've ever tasted.
 It is even be better than some Portuguese Vintage Ports I've had that were many times the price.
 It is amazing that a winery can offer such great Reserve Cabs and then follow up with a wonderful Port.
 We strongly recommend that you visit Beringer and try their reserve wines, especially the 2007 Private Reserve Cabernet Sauvignon.

 2000 Main St